mrsata/Tips/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+I encountered some problems when I start to add the navigation controller.
+When I launch the app, it appears to be either a white screen or black screen.
+I checked the console through debug tools and find error thread:1.3.
+I searched it through Google and solved the problem.

 ## License

-    Copyright [2015] [mrsata]
+    Copyright [2015] [Han Liu]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.